After a bad break-up or a divorce, you often look back and wonder, “What was I thinking? How did I ever think this was going to work out well?”

 It’s great… at first.
 “Everything’s going to work out,” the little voice inside your head starts chanting.
-Maybe you get married and start to weave your lives together.
-Or you make decisions that change your own life, because it seems important for the relationship.
-You move to be with them, or you don’t see your own friends much anymore.
-Your life revolves around making the relationship work.
+Maybe you get married and begin to weave your lives together.
+Or you make decisions that change your own life, because it seems important for the relationship Your life revolves around making the relationship work.

 But, over time, the patterns that you intentionally made cloudy become much more clear, despite your best attempts to keep them hidden.

 And the fairy tale can become a nightmare…

 There really are no fairy tales.
 There’s excitement.
 And joy.
 And laughter.
 And contentment.
 And the relief from loneliness.
 But those things can get lost with the invasion of disappointment, anger and unwelcome clarity — brought on seeing things from a totally different perspective – now that you’re very personally and intimately intertwined in each other’s lives.